A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Continual Lenient Dependency

-Already, \cite{o2025caveat} has shown a specific case of Proposition 5.3, that plastic RNNs cannot be unfolded into an equivalent static FNN: this includes any infinite series.
-However, this argument is not a repetition of their argument: by focusing on learning rather than on plasticity, it offers a broader case.
-E.g., in \cite{o2025caveat} many of the proofs are based on resource constraints, and do not rule out cases like an infinite static system that contains all possible histories acting as a viable substitution (which are physically impossible, but still potentially relevant to reasoning about falsification).
-However, Proposition 5.3 does, since it shows that input $(x, \text{history})$ violates the substitution.
-Note that this applies to, e.g., LLMs acting as substitutes for humans: for an LLM, the context window is fed back into the input, thus, LLMs contain external memory (Proposition 5.3.b) and their inputs are actually \textit{quite unlike} humans even if they were to act as attempted substitutes in, e.g., a Turing Test \cite{turing2021computing} (each query actually involves the entire previous conversation fed into a static system).
+This is supported by the literature: indeed, a specific case that a plastic recurrent neural network actually cannot be unfolded into an equivalent static FNN has been shown \cite{o2025caveat}.
+However, by focusing on learning rather than on plasticity, and substitutions in general rather than just unfolded networks, this offers a broader case.
+E.g., in \cite{o2025caveat} many of the proofs are based on resource constraints, and do not rule out cases like an infinite static system that contain all possible histories acting as a viable substitution (which are physically impossible, but still potentially relevant to reasoning about falsification).
+However, Corollary 5.5 indicates that even such instances are impossible.
+Note that this applies to, e.g., LLMs acting as substitutes for humans: for an LLM, the context window is fed back into the input, thus, via Corollary 5.5(b), baseline LLMs mimic learning via external memory.
+Fed the same $\text{input}(x,\text{history})$ at any time, their output probabilities would be identical.
+Additionally, their I/O is actually \textit{quite unlike} humans even if they were to act as substitutes in, e.g., a Turing Test \cite{turing2021computing} (each query actually involves the entire previous conversation fed into a static system).
+This covers the case for what is often referred to as ``in-context learning'' for LLMs.